Shaadi Se Pehle: Plot

 Ashish and Rani meet at a cold drink stall, and over the next few days they fall in love.
 Rani introduces Ashish to her businessman dad, Tau, and mom; they unanimously frown upon this alliance, until Ashish promises to get a job, save enough money, buy a flat, etc. Ashish does get a small job with Izzat Papads; he then also begins to sell steroids out of the back of a van.
 He gets noticed by an ad firm owner and gets hired.
 Soon he has all the luxuries that he had always dreamed of.
 When the Bhallas come to know about this, they decide to welcome him as their son-in-law, and a lavish engagement party takes place.
 It is then Ashish finds out that he has cancer, and he begins to create misunderstandings between him and Rani.
 He tries becoming an alcoholic, but that is considered normal with the Bhalla family; he confesses to Rani that he has loved Sania, a model with ad agency, which is welcomed by Rani as being truthful and honest.
 But when Rani notices that he has put up Sania's photos all over his apartment, it is then that she breaks off the engagement.
 Ashish knows that Sania will not marry him, as she is a flirt.
 But when he is assigned to go to Malaysia with Sania, that is where he finds out that Sania is not quite a flirt but wants to marry him.
 She even introduces him to her brother, Anna, who instantly approves of the match.
 Now Anna inducts Ashish into the family business, which is extortion, and a stunned Ashish is trained to use guns and defend himself.
 When the time comes for marriage, Ashish confesses that he has cancer.
 An angered Anna summons Dr. Rustom, who in turn gives him a clean health check and confirms that Ashish had overheard a conversation about another patient and had misunderstood.
-While Ashish becomes happy, Rani and their friend Rocky are planning to get married, as Rohit always has feelings for Rani.
+While Ashish becomes happy, Rani and their friend Rohit are planning to get married, as Rohit always has feelings for Rani.
 Meanwhile, Sania also wants to get Ashish at any cost.
 In the climax of the car chase sequence, Ashish confronts Rani and confesses everything.
 It is then revealed that marriage with Rohit was a plan by Sania and Rohit, as they knew how much Ashish loved Rani.
 Finally, they unite, and the film ends on a happy note.